-In this scenario, the Ask order in Sept-Dec spread for 5 at 50 (i.e., simultaneously sell 5 September contracs and buy 5 December contracts) and the Bid order in December for 5 at 9450 create an implied Ask order in the September order book for 5 at 9500.
+In this scenario, the Ask order in Sept-Dec spread for 5 at 50 (i.e., simultaneously sell 5 September contracts and buy 5 December contracts) and the Offer order in December for 5 at 9450 create an implied Ask order in the September order book for 5 at 9500.

 Stop-Limit Orders for Implied-Eligible Instruments

 The processing of stop-limit orders is slightly different for Implied-enabled instruments.
 After a stop-limit order is triggered, it is treated as a newly arriving limit order.
 It can be executed at all price levels better than or between the trigger and the limit prices.
 This behavior differs from the processing of non-implied instruments, which are executed only at price levels between the trigger and the limit prices.